0xPolygon/cosmos-sdk/x/gov/README.md

 `Constitution` is found in the genesis state.
 It is a string field intended to be used to descibe the purpose of a particular blockchain, and its expected norms.
 A few examples of how the constitution field can be used:

 * define the purpose of the chain, laying a foundation for its future development
-* set expectations for delegators
+* set expectations for delegators (not supported in Heimdall)
 * set expectations for validators
 * define the chain's relationship to "meatspace" entities, like a foundation or corporation